azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

+(sec_systems_surroundings_boundaries)=
+## Systems, surroundings, and boundaries

 Thermodynamics begins by defining *what* we are studying and *how* we separate it from the rest of the universe.
 This section establishes the fundamental language for that task: **systems**, their **boundaries**, and the **surroundings** that interact with them.
 We will learn how to classify systems according to the exchanges that occur across their boundaries, and how boundary properties themselves determine the type of thermodynamic interaction possible — mass, heat, or work.

-(sec_systems_surroundings_boundaries)=
-## Systems, Surroundings, and Boundaries
+---

+(subsec_defining_the_system)=
+### Defining the system

 Thermodynamic analysis always starts by deciding what part of the physical world we want to study.
 This portion is called the **system**, and it is the central object of thermodynamic reasoning.

+To carry out a thermodynamic analysis, the first step is to decide **what the system actually is**.
 A **system** is any defined region of space or quantity of matter that we isolate — physically or conceptually — to study how it behaves under given conditions.
-Everything external to it is called the **surroundings**, and the surface that separates them is called the **boundary**.
-These three ideas — system, surroundings, and boundary — make up the minimal vocabulary of thermodynamics.

----

-(subsec_defining_the_system)=
-### Defining the System

-To carry out a thermodynamic analysis, the first step is to decide **what the system actually is**.
 This choice depends entirely on the question we want to answer.

 * If we want to know **how the temperature of a classroom changes** during a lesson, the system is **the air contained within the room**.
 * If we want to know **how a freezer cools**, the system is **the air or refrigerant inside the freezer cavity**.